 Finally, Jack's wife Amy (Helen Mirren), who forgoes the trip to visit her daughter, is also a major character, albeit one with a somewhat separate storyline.

 - Adaptation Personality Change: Jack receives one for the film.
 In the original book, he appears much more gruff and significantly less charming than his movie self.
 Michael Caine's Jack is very fun and charming, unlike his angrier book counterpart.

 - Anachronic Order: Through flashbacks, the story jumps around all the way from 1939 to 1989.
 Flashbacks are seen from the perspectives of all the main characters, excluding Jack.
 To complicate matters even further, sometimes flashbacks-within-flashbacks occur, by way of one character relaying a memory to another one.

 - Good Adultery, Bad Adultery: Averted with Amy and Ray.
 The film avoids making any part of Amy's situation feel black and white, at any point.
-Despite the rift that Jack's neglect of June causes between him and Amy, Jack is never made out to be a completely unsympathetic character, and it's made clear that she still cares about him very much.
+Despite the rift that Jack's neglect of June causes between him and Amy, he's never made out to be a completely unsympathetic character.
+It's also made clear throughout the film that Amy still cares about him very much.